LoopKit/loopdocs/docs/version/development.md

 This 6-minute long, classic Katie DiSimone video shows how to [capture debugging logs](https://youtu.be/Ac4MguvUO7M).
 If you are testing a new branch, this is a valuable skill to assist developers in identifying problems.
 In addition to showing you how to generate and save the debug text information, the video explains a method in which you create a gist of the debug information using your GitHub account and file an official Issue on the Loop GitHub repository.
 This may be required in some cases.
 But start by chatting directly on [zulipchat](https://loop.zulipchat.com) with the developer.
 What you are experiencing may already be known.
 If the developers need a new Issue opened, they will say so on zulipchat.

-## What is expected in the future?

-The dev branch is where a lot of user interface and setting safety work has been developed with some cross-talk with the open source modifications available from [Tidepool Loop](https://www.tidepool.org/automated-insulin-dosing).

-There has been some reorganization of code to make it easier to drop in new pump and CGM modules.
-These may not be obvious to the user, but are important for moving forward.

 ## Repositories and Code